jlegault/multivariate_sMRI_analyses/README.md

 Follow up RQ: Address consistency and sensitivity of GM vs fMRI data

 #### RQ 2: Which neural multiple demands characteristics predict various SL tasks?
+As a control task to examine/determine specificity of relationship between language-related regions and SL tasks.

 ####  RQ 1 Hypotheses:
 1. Both GM and fMRI data will show that MRI data correlate with linguistic but not non-linguistic SL